dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

 Promote a current beta to production

-    // Fraction of users who are eligible to receive the release.
-0 <= fraction < 1.
-Default value: the previous rollout user fraction (if any) or 100% appContext.setUserFraction(0.2);
+    // Percentage of users who are eligible to receive the release.
+0 < percentage < 100.
+Default value: the previous rollout user percentage (if any) or 100% appContext.setUserPercentage(20);

     GooglePlayPublisher.promoteFromBetaToProduction(new App(appContext));

 #### Increase Staged Rollout

-Increase the fraction of users who should get the current staged rollout
+Increase the percentage of users who should get the current staged rollout

-    // Fraction of users who are eligible to receive the release.
-0 <= fraction < 1.
+    // Percentage of users who are eligible to receive the release.
+0 < percentage < 100.
 Default value: 0.005 (0.5%)
-    appContext.setUserFraction(0.2);
+    appContext.setUserPercentage(20);

     GooglePlayPublisher.increaseStagedRollout(new App(appContext));

 #### Halt Staged Rollout